Query Details

 2. Filtering Criteria:

-• It looks for GET requests with a successful status code (200), as AzureHound uses GET requests to collect data.
+• It looks for GET requests with a successful response status code of 200, as AzureHound uses these to collect data.

-• The query calculates the total size of the responses, counts the number of unique requests, and identifies the different resources accessed within one-hour timeframes.
+• It counts the number of unique requests and the number of different resources accessed within one-hour timeframes.

-• It compares the results against predefined thresholds for the number of unique requests, total response size, and the variety of resources accessed.
-These thresholds can be adjusted based on the size of the Azure environment.
+• It checks if the number of unique requests exceeds a certain threshold (UniqueRequestThreshold), which can be adjusted based on the size of the Azure tenant.

 Details